Ozmitter/ozmitter.github.io/index.md

 ---

 Here you'll find some of my past projects and articles, with photography and other posts.
-They'll be centered around applied CS and maybe even some InfoSec!

 Though this site isn't exactly a blog and is more for my own purposes, you can find the RSS feed below.
 Along with a contact form to email me via Formspree.